DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 #### Per Feature

-We start by comparing each feature individually for reference and current data.
+We start by comparing each feature individually for the reference and current datasets.
 For example, if our features are text, we might compare term distributions or the distributions of TF-IDF over all examples.
-If we're working with embeddings, it's similar—assuming rows are examples and columns are features, we simple compare equivalent columns on the reference and current data.
+If we're working with embeddings, it's similar—assuming rows are examples and columns are features, we simply compare equivalent columns on the reference and current data.

 Again, there are several statistical approaches that we can use here, but let's assume we're again working with a Kolmogorov–Smirnov test, which provides the D-statistic, as well as the p-value.

-Once we compare all pairs of features, we'll end up with 1D array with a final metric.
-If this metric is the D-statistic, it's common for us to take the median, which is less sensitive to outliers, and compute an aggregate feature drift score.
-Another, less informative, approach is to count the fraction of p-values < 0.05, which just tells us how many features drifted significantly, thus imputing drift to the overall data.
+Once we compare all pairs of features, we'll end up with a 1D array with a score per feature.
+If this score is the D-statistic, it's common for us to take the median, which is less sensitive to outliers, and compute an aggregate feature drift score.
+Another, less informative, approach is to count the number of p-values < 0.05 and return that fraction, which just tells us how many features drifted significantly, thus imputing drift to the overall data.

 This is not our implementation here.
 Instead, we relied on a per dataset feature drift, as described next.